CapellaSystems/documents.capellasystems.net/docs/Cambria_FTC/03-API/REST_API_FTC_5_0_1_index.md

 Success or failure of the methods is described using standard HTTP status codes.
 Status codes in the 200-299 range indicate success.
 Status codes in the 400-599 range indicate errors.
 More information about HTTP status codes can be found at: http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html

-The methods of the API can be executed using either the HTTP or the HTTPS protocol.
-To use HTTPS, simply use the `https://` prefix instead of the `http://` prefix for the URIs.
+The methods of the API can only be executed using the HTTPS protocol.

 Default ports:
 - FTC: HTTP **8647**, HTTPS **8648**